Conrad3rd/bookings/readme.md

 # Booking and Reservations
-This is the reposetory for my bookings and reservations project.
+This is the repository for my bookings and reservations project.

 - Built in Go version 1.19
 - Uses the [chi router](https://github.com/go-chi/chi)